Prepare to get side-tracked on your way to the stunning beaches of Studland Bay as you drive through the charming

-- Knoll Beach – Popular with families, watersports enthusiasts and nature lovers.
+- Knoll Beach – Knoll Beach is popular with families, watersports enthusiasts and nature lovers.
 This beach has a huge car park, boat park, National Trust shop, café, discovery centre and toilet facilities, as well as sand dune and woodland walking trails.
 It’s also home to Studland Bay Watersports and a short walk from Knoll House Hotel

 - South Beach – A safe, shallow beach with a small café and a walking route up to Old Harry Rocks.
 There is also historical interest with a WWII pill box.
 South Beach car park is within walking distance of The Bankes Arms pub and The Pig on the Beach restaurant (The Pig also has its own car park).
 Note that there are no public toilets, though there are some on the nearby road

 - Shell Bay – A vast, sandy stretch near to the Sandbanks Ferry, Shell Bay is further away from Studland village, but offers plenty of opportunities for watersports, walking through heathland and along the wide sandy beach, with stunning views along the bay.
 Park here for Sandbanks Ferry and Bramble Bush Bay